-Great thought, a fabulous idea and before he knew it, he was busy beyond belief.
-To keep track of the gardens he was working, he made his own web interface to organize all his crops.
+Great thought, a fabulous idea, and before he knew it, he was busy beyond belief.
+To keep track of the gardens he was working on, he made his own web interface to organize all his crops.

 Which got him thinking again; why not make this a social network and allow people to communicate with each other about food for sale from backyard gardens?
 Now people who are looking to buy fresh food have a place to find it and people who are growing it, have a place to sell it.

 What a wonderful way to build community and neighborly commerce at the same time.

 The reaction to this concept has been very positive from day one as they understand overwhelmingly the potential benefits: sell food from your backyard, make a little money and keep growing it.
 That little bit of cash infusion in the garden will keep the veggies coming.

 But is building a social platform like this akin to building Facebook for veggies?
 Well, not exactly, but it does require a bit of capital.

 To get the exposure and money for this venture, Jones is betting on kickstarter.com to help bring in the needed funds.
 Kickstarter is a company that brings together people needing seed money and people who are eager to help and willing to back small companies and individuals with projects they believe in.